-Enable BCC email enable-bcc
+Enable BCC email

-To enable the BCC email option, enter the email address of your choice in the dedicated field of the channel surface (i.e. message preset).
+To enable the BCC email option, enter the email address of your choice in the dedicated field of the channel configuration (i.e. message preset).
 You can specify any external address in correct format, except an email address defined on a subdomain delegated to Adobe.
 For example, if you delegated the marketing.luma.com subdomain to Adobe, any address like abc@marketing.luma.com is prohibited.

 CAUTION